Derived Foliations: Existence of leaf space and holonomy

-\textbf{Connectedness of the leaves and their holonomy coverings.} We first prove that the leaves are connected.
+\textbf{Connectedness of the leaves and their holonomy coverings.} We prove here Theorem \ref{tVI-1} (3).
+We first prove that the leaves are connected.
 For this, let $x$ and $y$ be two points in $X$ such that $\pi(x)$ and $\pi(y)$ are isomorphic in $X\sslash \F$.
-By the construction of $X\sslash \F$ as a colimit, we know that there exists a finite sequence of open inclusions in $\B$
+By Lemma \ref{lVI-4} we know that there exists a finite sequence of open inclusions in $\B$